Philly Spring Break Camps

 Equilibrium Dance, 1802 S. Broad St.

 Children are welcome at this day camp where moving and grooving is encouraged.
+This year, the theme is Dr. Seuss’ The Lorax!
 You can sign up for one day or the whole session.
 Half day options as well as aftercare and before care are available.
-The cost is $180 for the full session; or $70 for a full day and $45 for a half day.
+The cost is $325 for the full-day session, and $225 for the half-day session; or $70 per full day and $50 per half day.

 5900A Greene St.